nickfishman/autobahn-tests/README.md

 Test Results
 ------------
-During the stress test, the client will output statistics about the current state of the test.
+During the stress test, the monitor will output statistics about the current state of the test.
-Afterwards, the client will output summary statistics, including any failures encountered.
+Afterwards, the monitor will output summary statistics, including any failures encountered.

+The monitor dynamically adjusts its expectations of how many messages to receive in response to failures reported by the clients.
+For example, if the stress test is run with 500 senders sending 100 messages each, and 10 of those senders report connection errors, the monitor will expect 49000 ((500 - 10) * 100) messages instead of 50,000.

 Configuration
 -------------